 When is Thanksgiving?

 In the United States of America, Thanksgiving Day is always celebrated on the fourth Thursday of November.
-So we got out our calendar and located the next six years for you:
+So we got out our calendar and located the next several years for you, so get your stretchy pants and best recipes ready!

 2021 Date: Thursday, November 25, 2021